luxonis/depthai-docs-website/source/pages/products.rst

 Setup
 *****

-- Install DepthAI API, see `here <https://docs.luxonis.com/en/latest/pages/api/>`__ for how to do so.
+- Install the DepthAI API, see `here <https://docs.luxonis.com/en/latest/pages/api/>`__ for how to do so.

 .. _color_camera: